Record-breaking NRMP Match produces 7,132 new DO residents | LEARN MORE

 Program structure

-Fellows will gain hands-on experience in policy by attending meetings led by experts, drafting policy briefs and papers, engaging in interactive training, and attending events that provide leadership and networking opportunities.
-Please review the 2021-2022 program agenda as an example of the topics and activities covered by the program.
-The program is comprised of eight meetings, with the first meeting taking place in OMED 2022 in Boston, Massachusetts.
+Fellows will gain hands-on experience in policy by attending meetings led by experts, drafting policy briefs and papers, engaging in interactive training and attending events that provide leadership and networking opportunities.
+Please review the 2022-2023 program agenda as an example of the topics and activities covered by the program.
+The program is comprised of eight meetings, with the first meeting taking place on Oct.
+6-8, 2023, at OMED in Orlando, Florida.
+The updated agenda will be released soon.

 How to apply

-• Updated resume or CV uploaded to the application page,
+• An updated resume or CV uploaded to the application page

-• 250-500 word statement of purpose explaining why you hope to join the program
+• A 250-500 word statement of purpose explaining why you hope to join the program

-• Nomination form completed by a reference who is familiar with your interest and/or involvement in policy.
+• A recommendation form completed by a reference who is familiar with your interest and/or involvement in policy

 We encourage you to make sure these items are ready before beginning the application.
-If your reference prefers, they may submit the nomination form directly to us at tips@osteopathic.org.
-Decisions will be issued in September, and the first in-person meeting will take place in OMED 2022.
-While not necessary during the application process, selected candidates must become AOA members at the resident level by Oct.
-14, 2022 to participate.
+You will be able to add recommenders in the online portal.
+View a copy of the form they will need to complete.
+Decisions will be issued in mid-August, and the first meeting will take place in October.
+While not necessary during the application process, selected candidates must become AOA members at the resident level by Sept.
+1 in order to participate.

 Frequently asked questions